rafapb/nd00333_AZMLND_Capstone/README.md

 ### Results

-The best performing AutoML model is a an [Ensemble model](https://en.wikipedia.org/wiki/Ensemble_learning) with an accuracy of approximately 94%.
+The best performing AutoML model is a a [LightGBM](https://en.wikipedia.org/wiki/LightGBM) with an accuracy of approximately 94%.

+The following image shows a screenshot of the details of the best run:

 ![GetDetails1](/img/1-GetDetails.png)

+The following image shows a screenshot of the RunDetials widget of the AutoML run:

 ![RunDetails1](/img/1-RunDetails.png)